 A physician's referral is required for the Pulmonary Function Test, Asthma Challenge Test, and Exercise Induced Asthma Test.
 Certain medications are not to be taken prior to these tests.
 Your doctor or the respiratory therapist will discuss medication restrictions with you before your scheduled visit.

 Pulmonary Function Test

-A pulmonary function test is a series of breathing tests that measure the capacity and effectiveness of your lungs in order to assess and determine if your lungs are functioning properly.
-These tests are an essential component of the clinical assessment of patients with respiratory complaints.
+A Pulmonary Function Test is a series of breathing tests that measure the capacity and effectiveness of your lungs in order to assess and determine if your lungs are functioning properly.
+These breathing tests are an essential component of the clinical assessment of patients with respiratory complaints.

-A complete pulmonary function test takes approximately 45 minutes to complete.
-You will be asked to breathe into a tube called a "spirometer" that records the amount of air and air rate breathed over a specified period of time.
+A complete Pulmonary Function Test takes approximately 45 minutes to complete.
+You will be asked to breathe into a tube called a "spirometer" which records the amount of air and air rate breathed over a specified period of time.